John Kirkbride (musician): Style

 Kirkbride's musical style is deeply rooted in the 1920s and 1930s, inspired by such musicians as Blind Blake, Blind Willie McTell and Robert Johnson.
 Later guitarists such as Doc Watson, Chet Atkins and Leon Redbone were also an influence.
 Slide and alternative tunings played a huge role in providing accompaniment to the many songs he has composed over the years, that is not including the jazz and blues standards played in his own style.
 His songs are not all recognisable as standard blues.
 Many of the songs, for example his song "Gas Tax Blues", are of a social and critical nature more reminiscent of Bob Dylan or Randy Newman.
 His voice that has been compared to a "thousand litres of whisky".

 History

 John Kirkbride has been touring the world with his music since 1975 and has witnessed many changes in musical fashion, but has himself remained true to the older traditions of acoustic guitar and vocals.

-Remaining true to his musical direction, and therefore not commercial in outlook, he is nevertheless respected enough to have been invited to play at the 1984 Montreux Jazz Festival.
-Also Kirkbride has shared the stage with Joan Armatrading, John Mayall, Golden Earring and Whitesnake.
+He was invited to play at the 1984 Montreux Jazz Festival.
+Kirkbride has shared the stage with Joan Armatrading, John Mayall, Golden Earring and Whitesnake.
 He has performed as a duo with Pete Seeger, Arlo Guthrie, Alexis Korner, Lightning Hopkins, Bert Jansch, Chuck Leavell and Louisiana Red and a session with Hank Marvin in the mid-1970s.